 You’ve just reserved a domain name and are ready to start building your website.
 Congratulations!
 Now you may be wondering why you have to pay for web hosting.
 This begs the question: What is web hosting?
 And why do I need it?

 When you want to start a business in the real world, you need a physical location to set up, store, and sell your products.
-And the same rules apply in the digital world.
+The same rules apply in the digital world when setting up a website.

-When you pay a web hosting company, you are simply renting storage space on the internet — just like you would rent a physical store for your business.
+When you pay for hosting services, you are simply renting storage space on the internet — just like you would rent a physical store for your business.

 Before we go into more depth, let’s talk about domain names.
 When you first thought about starting an online business, you purchased a domain name.
 A domain name is your company’s address on the internet.